DiRAC-Training/FM002-Version-control/_episodes/02-using-repository.md

 > ## Creating repositories locally
 >
 > You don't have to create your repositories on GitHub first!
 > If you want, you can create a repository locally by entering any directory and using `git init`.
-From there, you can use the other commands we introduce in this section.
+From there, you can use the other commands we introduced in this section.
 > You can connect a local repository to an empty remote one using `git remote add origin URL_OF_REMOTE`.
 {: .callout}